SAP-samples/teched2025-DA260/README.md

 * Estimated Time: 2-4 h

   **Important Note:**
   Performing all exercises will require more time than the actual workshop onsite.
 Therefore, please feel free to pick the exercises that sound most interesting for you!
-You can also continue later on after the session to complete the exercises.

-  There is only dependency for performing exercise 6 and 7, for which you must have completed Exercise 5 as a required step.
-The remaining exercises can be done independently from each other.
-  For example exercise 1 will require most of the time for you with also some optional content.
+  For example exercise 1 offers some great content for SAP Analytics Cloud with a detailed step by step guide and is one of the larger exercises in this hands-on session.

 ## Disclaimer